emdaq/util/README.md

 * MySQL 5.6.x ([newest version](http://dev.mysql.com/downloads/mysql/) is fine)

 Optional:
-* Nuget (used for dependencies, which are all in /packages right now) VS, Nuget, MySQL 5.6, .NET 4.0
+* Nuget (used for dependencies, which are all in /packages right now)

 ## Example Repository